Sep9

 Matthew 21:1-3…Ready

-21:1 As they approached Jerusalem and came to Bethphage (and Bethany-(Mark 11:1)-Bethany was the home of Mary, Martha, and Lazarus, where Jesus performed the miracle of raising their brother Lazarus from the dead,-(John 11:38-44) and where Jesus frequently visited and rested-(New) on the Mount of Olives, Jesus sent two disciples, 2 saying to them, “Go to the village ahead of you, and at once, you will find a donkey tied there, with her colt by her.
+21:1 As they approached Jerusalem and came to Bethphage on the Mount of Olives, Jesus sent two disciples, 2 saying to them, “Go to the village ahead of you, (Bethany-(Mark 11:1)-Bethany was where some of Jesus’ friend’s Mary, Martha, and their brother Lazarus lived.
+Was also where Jesus and His disciples frequently visited and spent the night) and at once, you will find a donkey tied there, with her colt by her.
 Untie them and bring them to me.
-3 If anyone says anything to you, (Image the disciples thinking, of course they’re going to say something, we’re stealing a donkey-(New) tell him that the Lord needs them, and he will send them right away.”
+3 If anyone says anything to you, (Imagine the disciples thinking, of course they’re going to say something, we’re stealing a donkey-(New) tell him that the Lord needs them, (Sounds like an oxymoron, “The Lord has need” Like when does God need anything?
+God as a non-contingent being.
+One essential part of God’s being is that He is independent, who doesn’t need anyone or anything.) and he will send them right away.”
 (For Complete Expository See Book)

 Extended Sermons

-“Displays Jesus’s work of untying and setting us free to serve Him” ⇒ If God can use a tied up donkey, God can use you!
-Maybe your tied up in sin, maybe you tied up in addiction, tied up in arrogance, tied up in self-righteousness, tied up in worthlessness, God can still use you.
-We are all bound by sin and various struggles, yet there is always a way to be freed so that we can serve a higher purpose.
-Just as the Lord used a tied-up donkey for His divine plan, He can use us regardless of our circumstances.
-Perhaps you feel entangled in problems, burdened by weaknesses, or ensnared by sin know that God can still use you.
+“Displays Jesus’s work of untying and setting us free from the things that keep us from worshiping & serving Him. ” ⇒ What part of your life needs untying.
+Maybe your tied up in sin, maybe your tied up in addiction, tied up in a bad relationship, tied up in self-righteousness, tied up in worthlessness, Jesus can free you.
+We are all bound by something, a sin, a struggle, yet with Jesus there is always a way to be loosed from it.
+Just as the Lord had this donkey untied to use for His divine purpose, He wants to untie and use you as well.
+Perhaps you feel entangled in problems, burdened by weaknesses, or ensnared by sin, know that God can still use you.
 So whatever ropes that are tied right now that’s holding you back from serving Jesus will you allow Him to loosen them?
 (Notice the donkey which is the most stubborn and non-compliant in this story.
 Is the most compliant.)

 Additional Notes & Applications